- He'd better stop because we feel we all have undergone enough!

 - Spiritualized's song "I Think I'm In Love" includes a long list of the singer's thoughts, followed by the probable unpleasant realities (Example: "I think my name is on your lips, probably complainin'") .
 The list ends with "I think I'm in love".

-- Madonna's "Vogue" has a list of celebrities from the Golden Age of Movies near the end of the song.
+- Madonna's "Vogue" has a list of celebrities from The Golden Age of Hollywood near the end of the song.

 - Michael Jackson's "Why You Wanna Trip On Me" is a list of things Michael thinks people should worry about more than his personal life.